 What is High-Frequency Trading (HFT)?

-What are Quantitative Trading Strategies
+What are Quantitative Trading Strategies?

-Key Differences Between HFT and Quantitative Strategies
+Key Differences Between HFT and Quant Strategies

 Feature